Independent Thinking . Sound Ideas . Better Schools

 School System Reform

-Public policy reform advocacy is best exemplified in Dr. Paul Bennett’s instrumental role in producing research and books in support of small schools and local communities.
+Our founder is one of Canada’s best-known experts on permanent school closures and school shutdowns adversely affecting student learning and well-being.
+Over the past fifteen years, Dr. Paul Bennett has been in the forefront of research and advocacy in support of small schools and local communities.
 It’s all neatly summarized in the 2013 book, The Last Stand: Schools, Communities and the Future of Rural Nova Scotia, published with the Nova Scotia Small Schools Initiative.
-In January 2022, Paul delivered the Keynote Address at the Ontario Rural Education Symposium sponsored by the SDG United Counties, based in Cornwall, Ontario.
+In January 2022, Paul delivered the Keynote Address at the Ontario Rural Education Symposium and served as a consultant in 2022-23 to the SDG United Counties, based in Cornwall, Ontario.

-Our news commentaries and research reports have documented the high incidence of storm day closures in Maritime Canada and sparked much public debate.
-Starting with the April 2010 report, Schools Out Again? and extending to the present, our Schoolhouse Director has been in the forefront of advocacy for preserving learning time, school calendar reform, and the introduction of e-learning days.
-His latest research study (ARCS June 2022) compared school storm day losses in Nova Scotia with Massachusetts.
+Starting with the April 2010 report, Schools Out Again? and extending to the present, Paul has been in the forefront of advocacy for preserving learning time, school calendar reform, and the introduction of e-learning days.
+His latest international research study (ARCS June 2022) compared school storm day losses in Nova Scotia with Massachusetts and recommended policy changes.

 Three research reports conducted for the Atlantic Institute for Market Studies (March 2012June 2012 and May 2015) established Dr. Paul Bennett as one of the leading authorities on inclusion, class composition and multi-tiered systems of support.
 A June 2013 study on Nova Scotia’s Schools Plus model of integrated services and its implementation raised concerns about its clarity of objectives, effectiveness and impact on the province’s most challenged and hard to reach children and teens.
 Those commentaries and presentations shaped much of the public policy discourse.